Mandarin translation available - 用普通话阅读这篇文章: WeChat

 This distribution behaves intuitively: low energy states are more probable than configurations with high energy.
 For example, if , the spins will align, and the state where all spins point in the same direction is most probable.
 Why?
 Because it leads to the most negative energy function, which corresponds to the Boltzmann factor with the largest weight.

 The parameter is proportional to the inverse temperature, and is used for notational convenience.
 (Specifically, it includes the constant to make the probability density dimensionless.)
 Temperature affects the model by controlling how important the interactions are.
-If we are at a high temperature, and the inverse temperature is small with , so the interaction strength is not important.
-But at low temperatures, the inverse temperature is small and divided by a small number is big, so interactions have a large effect on the system’s behavior.
+If we are at a high temperature, and the inverse temperature is small with , so the interaction strength is not important and has little effect.
+But at low temperatures, the inverse temperature is large, so interactions have a large effect on the system’s behavior.